Marine - in french, a name meaning 'from the sea'. |

 And from here on, we were off... every day thereafter, talking of the mountains and what they mean and why they're so special.
 I mentioned that I'd once snowshoed to the remote refuge de chavanne above her village in the winter.
 'So you must know Claudius', she replied' he's a legend!'
 Which indeed he is, living there alone, making copious flagons of wine and welcoming walkers and skiers all year round.

-Which is that in making a mutual connection to place and nature, we intuitively grasped that this was what I most needed to recover in my mind.
-If nothing else she understood that nursing is about more than dressings and injections.
+Which is that in making a mutual connection to place and nature, she intuitively grasped that this was what I most needed to recover.
+And if nothing else she understood that nursing is about more than dressings and injections.
 Two days before I left the ward I had a relapse in confidence and it was Marine who spotted it first — and who spoke to me thereafter that day not of the physical symptoms but of the snowfall in the hills of the Chablais, and of her friend skinning that morning up the Col de Chalune.

 So don't you change either Marine.

 Your concern and love of nature will stay with me long after my body has healed and my time in a french hospital is but a story from the past.
-This matters and so much more than we think.
+This matters, and so much more than we allow ourselves to think.

 Meanwhile, I wonder if one day we might meet again?

-If we do, I hope its on the hills, with my family with me, so they can thank you too...
-Perhaps we we will pass on slopes, or walking on the Nifflon d'en Haut, the ridge which separates your house from mine.... or, even better, at the refuge in Ubine, that's owned by Les Amis de la Nature..
+If we do, I hope its on the hills, with my family beside me, so they can thank you too...
+Perhaps we will cross paths on slopes, or walking on the Nifflon d'en Haut, the ridge which separates your house from mine.... or, even better, at the refuge we talked about in Ubine, that's owned by Les Amis de la Nature..

 How fitting would that be?